Tips for using Google Duo

 See a video preview with Knock Knock

-When you call a contact using Duo, the other person can see live video of you while the phone rings if they have you as a contact.
+When you call a contact using Duo, the other person can see live video of you while the device rings if they have you as a contact.
 You won't be able to see the person you're calling until they answer.

 You can also turn Knock Knock off.